Bush School of Government and Public Service: Combined Programs

-Public Service and Administration
+Public Service & Administration

-The Department of Public Service and Administration offers two master's degree options as well as joint and collaborative degree programs with other Texas A&M University schools and colleges.
+The Department of Public Service & Administration offers two master's degree options as well as joint and collaborative degree programs with other Texas A&M University schools and colleges.

-MPSA
+Graduate Program

-The Master of Public Service and Administration provides students with general knowledge and analytical skills in management, leadership, policy analysis, and research methods, with tracks in Nonprofit Management, Public Management, and Public Policy Analysis.
+The Master of Public Service & Administration degree provides students with general knowledge and analytical skills in management, leadership, policy analysis, and research methods, with tracks in Nonprofit Management, Public Management, and Public Policy Analysis.
 Students can choose from a number of concentrations to focus their studies, including analytical methods; cybersecurity policy; education policy and management; energy, environment, and technology policy and management; health policy and management; international nongovernmental organizations, security policy and management; state and local government policy and management; and individually designed concentrations.
 MPSA students are also required to engage in public service through interaction with high-level public leaders, real-world consulting projects, student organizations, and the School's Public Service Leadership Program.

-EMPSA
+Executive Program

-The Executive Master of Public Service and Administration is aimed at allowing mid-career professionals to pursue their full-time professional careers while earning their degrees.
+The Executive Master of Public Service & Administration (EMPSA) is aimed at allowing mid-career professionals to pursue their full-time professional careers while earning their degrees.
 EMPSA students select a track area of Homeland Security, Nonprofit Management, or Public Management, culminating in a final, required capstone project.

-PSAA Bachelor's/Master/s 5-Year (3+2) Programs
+Combined Programs

 The Department of Public Service and Administration joined with Texas A&M University's Departments of Political Science, Economics, Agricultural Economics, Sociology, and Wildlife and Fisheries Sciences to offer joint-degree programs that allow qualified majors to enter the MPSA program at the beginning of their fourth year of study at Texas A&M University.
 The five joint-degree programs offered by the Department of Public Service and Administration are the following: